Code-Institute-Submissions/inscribe/README.md

 The 'Home' page can be accessed when visiting the site for the first time, and gives an indication as to the site's purpose from animated hero-text, which uses [ScrollReveal](https://github.com/jlmakes/scrollreveal/wiki/Getting-Started-(v3.x)).
-However, this gives the option to the user to navigate using in page links, to their desired page.
+However, this gives the option to the user to navigate using in-page links, to their desired page.

 #### About Page